-The Trustees Report also points out the need to further reform our health care system so that Medicare’s long-term costs, which will grow due to the retirement of the baby boom generation and the increase in overall health spending, are affordable for both the federal government and beneficiaries.
+Despite the good news and the fact that Medicare spending per beneficiary stayed level in 2013, the Trustees Report points out the need to further reform our health care system.
+This is necessary so that Medicare’s long-term costs, which will grow due to the retirement of the baby boom generation and the increase in overall health spending, are affordable for both the federal government and beneficiaries.

-In addition, Medicare cost projections do not take into account the likelihood that Congress will act, as it has many times in the past, to prevent a nearly 25 percent reduction in physician fees on January 1, 2014 as required by the sustainable growth rate (SGR) enacted by the Balanced Budget Act of 1997.
-Moreover, some question whether the reductions in reimbursements to providers mandated by the Affordable Care Act will be sustained if the control of their growth causes access problems for beneficiaries.
+In a change from previous reports, this year’s Medicare cost projections take into account the likelihood that Congress will act, as it has many times in the past, to prevent a nearly 21 percent reduction in physician fees on April 1, 2015, as required by the sustainable growth rate (SGR) in current law.
+The report continues to take into account the reductions in reimbursements to providers mandated by the Affordable Care Act but acknowledges that some question whether they will be sustained if they cause access problems for beneficiaries in the future.

 Each year the Medicare Trustees release a report on the current status and projected condition of the funds over the next 75 years.
 The Trustees report on both of Medicare’s Trust Funds – the Hospital Insurance (HI) Trust Fund and the Supplementary Medical Insurance (SMI) Trust Fund.
 The HI Trust Fund finances Part A which covers inpatient hospital and related care.
 The SMI Trust Fund finances Part B physician and outpatient care, as well as Part D which pays for prescription drugs.

 Medicare Part A (HI Trust Fund) is primarily financed by payroll taxes on earnings that are paid by employees, employers and the self-employed.
 Employees and employers each pay 1.45 percent in taxes on all earnings.
 The self-employed contribute 2.9 percent, the equivalent of the combined employer and employee tax rates.